-The Program Manager will review the disclaimer application package and draft documents for consistency with the Land Board policy and these procedures.
-The project number will also be used by the Program Manager for time reporting.
-The application package will then be sent to the Attorney General's office for review.
-Once the package has been through legal review, the Program Manager will then schedule the disclaimer for the next available Land Board meeting.
-The Program Manager will request from Fiscal a total of the time and cost spent on the project number to help determine what the final processing fee should be.
-Four hours of the Technical Records Specialist's time should be added for final document preparation, mailing, signatures, and recordation.
-The final amount shall be inserted into the Board Memo.
+The Program Specialist will request from Fiscal a total of the time and cost spent on the project number to help determine the final processing fee.
+Four hours of the Program Specialist's time should be added for final document preparation, mailing, signatures, and recordation.
+The final amount will be inserted into the Board Memo.
 The total minimum cost of a disclaimer is \$600.
 Since a \$300 application fee has already been paid, the final processing fee will be a minimum of \$300.